Hebeloma aminophilum

 Hebeloma aminophilum, commonly known as the ghoul fungus, is a species of mushroom in the family Hymenogastraceae.
 Found in Western Australia, it gets its common name from the propensity of the fruiting bodies to spring out of decomposing animal remains.
-Its edibility is unknown.

 Taxonomy

 The ghoul fungus was first described by mycologists R.N.
 Hilton and Orson K. Miller, Jr. in 1987.
+The holotype collection consisted of about 100 specimens that were fruiting around the bones of a decomposing kangaroo carcass that had been dumped some months before.

+Etymology

 The generic name is derived from the Ancient Greek Hebe, "youth", and -loma, a fringe (pertaining to the fungal veil), referring to how the fungal veil is only seen in immature specimens.
 It gets its common name of ghoul fungus from its habit of growing around animal carcasses.
-The holotype collection consisted of about 100 specimens that were fruiting around the bones of a decomposing kangaroo carcass that had been dumped some months before.